 Host of CNN’s Fareed Zakaria GPS, contributing editor at The Atlantic, and Washington Post columnist Fareed Zakaria is widely respected for his thoughtful analysis and ability to spot economic and political trends.
 Esquire magazine described him as “the most influential foreign policy adviser of his generation.”

 Fareed Zakaria GPS, CNN’s flagship international affairs program has become a destination for those seeking smart commentary and civil conversation about the big ideas and global challenges of our time.
 Winner of a 2012 Peabody Award, the Emmy-nominated GPS features Zakaria’s fascinating panel discussions and one-on-one interviews with heads of state, intellectuals, and business leaders.
-His columns and covers stories — ranging from the future of the Middle East and America’s role in the world to the politics and culture of the global economy — reach more than 25 million readers weekly.
+His columns and covers stories — ranging from the future of the Middle East and America’s role in the world to the politics and culture of the global economy — reach millions of readers weekly.

 Zakaria’s international bestseller The Post-American World is about the “rise of the rest,” analyzing the growth of China, India, Brazil, among others, and what it means for the future.
 The New York Times called it “a relentlessly intelligent book,” while the Boston Sunday Globe praised Zakaria for having “more intellectual range and insights than any other public thinker in the West.”
 His previous New York Times bestseller, The Future of Freedom, has been translated into more than 20 languages and was called “a work of tremendous originality and insight” by The Washington Post.

 Born in India and educated at Yale and Harvard, where he received his PhD, Zakaria became the youngest managing editor of Foreign Affairs at 28.
 He was the editor of Newsweek International from 2000 to 2010 and Editor-at-Large at TIME from 2010 to 2014.

 One of Jon Stewart’s favorite guests on The Daily Show, Zakaria is known for his good humor, wit, and unique approach to international relations that combines the knowledge of a historian and the theoretical command of a political scientist.